Submissions to Novel Fair 2025 are now closed. All applicants will find out the outcome of their submission in December 2024.

 • Your submission is blind read and selected by our judging panel.
 Last year’s judges were Sharmilla Beezmohun, Eoin McHugh, Éilís Ní Dhuibhne and Susan Tomaselli

-• The 12 Novel Fair winners will need to prove they have a full novel (of a minimum of 50,000 words) to gain access to the two-day event (Novel Fair)
+• The 12 Novel Fair winners will need to prove they have a full novel (of a minimum of 50,000 words) to gain access to the two-day event (Novel Fair).
+We will request to see your full manuscript in December.

 • Applicants who are longlisted and who do not proceed to make the shortlist of twelve winners will receive a short critique of their work by the judging panel.